httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 {::boilerplate bcp14-tagged}

-This document uses the following terminology from {{Section 3 of STRUCTURED-FIELDS}} to specify syntax and parsing: Dictionary, String, Inner List, Token, and Byte Sequence.
+This document uses the following terminology from Section 3 of
+{{STRUCTURED-FIELDS}} to specify syntax and parsing: Dictionary, String, Inner List, Token, and Byte Sequence.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
-{{RFC2119}}.

 This document uses the line folding strategies described in {{FOLDING}}.